SystemsApproach/tcpcc/algorithm.rst

    :width: 500px
    :align: center

-   Generic cubic function illustrsting the change in the congestion window as a function of time.
+   Generic cubic function illustrating the change in the congestion window as a function of time.

 The second important aspect of CUBIC is its use of a cubic function to